Free Event Ticketing Platforms Compared (2026)

 Best for: Organizers who want low fees and appreciate the social impact model.

-Watch out for: Feature set is more limited than enterprise platforms.
-May not suit complex multi-track conferences or high-volume professional events.
+Watch out for: Confirm that the current feature set fits complex multi-track conferences or high-volume professional events.

 Google Forms + Manual Process